 - HCA has an internal ink/toner cartridge recycling program where staff are able to return empty laser jet, ink jet cartridges and toner cartridges to our office supplies contractors, for reuse or proper disposal.

-- HCA has held five e-waste recycling days that have resulted in over one tonne of e-waste being collected and sustainably recycled.
+- HCA has held six e-waste recycling days that have resulted in over one tonne of e-waste being collected and sustainably recycled.

 - Fifty Point Marina recycles the shrink wrap used for the storage of over-wintering boats.

 - The renewal of the Central Waste Station system at the Woodend Main Office and Conservation Area offices has resulted in the Woodend Office generating only one small bag of garbage per week.